 (C) 2015, G. Forrest Cook

 This circuit stores a morse code message as bits in an EPROM chip, the message controls a relay that keys a CW (morse code) transmitter.
-An Arduino processor can also be used in place of this circuit, that eliminates the need to build the circuit and program an EPROM.
+An Arduino microcontroller can also be used in place of this circuit, that eliminates the need to build the circuit and program an EPROM.

 EPROMs other than the 2732 can be used if suitable changes are made to the address lines in the circuit.
 It should also be possible to use and EEPROM chip if you have access to the appropriate programmer.
 For larger EPROMs, just ground the higher order address input lines on the EPROM chip, and wire the appropriate chip select pins for outputs enabled and chip selected.

 Note that the above circuit board photo differs from the circuit in the schematic.
-That device was activated by a digital clock to produce a Morse code wake-up message.
+That device was activated by a digital alarm clock to produce a Morse code wake-up message.
 A 5V power supply and a 555 timer sidetone oscillator were added, the keyer relay was removed and the EPROM was changed to a 2716 type.

 CMOS NOR gates U1c and U1d form a gated astable clock oscillator, Capacitor C1 sets the oscillator range and the frequency can be adjusted by potentiometer VR1.
 A value of 2.2uF for C1 will set the Morse code speed to approximately 20 wpm.
 Gates U1a and U1b form the run/stop flip-flop.
 In one-shot mode this is activated by pressing the start switch and deactivated either by pressing the stop switch or by the end of message signal that comes from the EPROM d3 line.